Second Baby Must Haves

 What should I put on my second baby registry?

 What should to put on your second baby registry will vary depending on what you already have, and is not in use, and what items you need.
 Items you will want to consider include a car seat, double stroller, 2nd baby monitor, second crib, baby clothes, and of course consumables you need to restock up on like diapers.

 Waiting for the arrival of your second born baby is an exciting time.
 It’s also a fantastic time to prepare by gathering all your 2nd baby essentials.
 These are essentials that you may need two of depending on the age of your first baby such as a double stroller or consumables you need to restock up on like diapers.

 We hope this guide has helped you to put together your list of must haves for second baby!

-And if you’re looking for more great guides, check out these guides on preparing for baby checklist, save money on baby items, and pregnancy announcement ideas. or even our guide on things new moms need for themselves.
+And if you’re looking for more great guides, check out these guides on preparing for baby checklist, save money on baby items, pregnancy announcement ideas, and big sister announcement ideas.
+Or even our guide on things new moms need for themselves.